TheoEst/hippocampus_registration/README.md

 To transform the predicted data into a compressed file, just use the *create_submission.py* file.
 For instance ```python3 ./submission/create_submission.py ./save/submission/Baseline+symmetric+pretrain ```.
 You will obtain a folder called  *Baseline+symmetric+pretrain_compressed* and a zip file *Baseline+symmetric+pretrain_submission* which you can submit.

-To evaluate the perfomrance, just apply the *apply_evaluation.py* file.
-For instance ```python3 ./submission/apply_evaluation.py Baseline+symmetric+pretrain_compressed```will generate a csv file in the *./save/evaluation/* folder with all the metrics for each pairs (Dice, Dice30, Hausdorff and standard deviation of Jacobian).
+To evaluate the performance, you need just to run the *apply_evaluation.py* file.
+For instance ```python3 ./submission/apply_evaluation.py Baseline+symmetric+pretrain_compressed``` will generate a csv file in the *./save/evaluation/* folder with all the metrics for each pairs (Dice, Dice30, Hausdorff and standard deviation of Jacobian).

 ## Performances